Epilepsy & Seizures

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Traumatic brain injury is one of the most common causes of morbidity and mortality, with posttraumatic epilepsy and functional disability being its major sequelae.
 Once posttraumatic epilepsy has developed, it remits less often than previously reported.
 Patients with penetrating head trauma have a very high incidence of posttraumatic epilepsy because of dural tear with intracerebral blood and metallic fragments.
 Several animal models have been used to explore the structural, chemical, and physiologic changes that are responsible for seizures in traumatic brain injury.
-Animal studies suggested 2 potential mechanisms of epileptogenesis in patients with head injury: occurrence of disinhibition and development of new functional excitatory connectivity.
+Animal studies suggested two potential mechanisms of epileptogenesis in patients with head injury: occurrence of disinhibition and development of new functional excitatory connectivity.
 Possibly, reorganization of astrocytes may, along with dendritic sprouting and new synapse formation, form the structural basis for recurrent excitation in the epileptic brain.
 Structural imaging abnormalities on magnetic resonance imaging have been assessed as a biomarker to predict the risk of posttraumatic epilepsy following traumatic brain injury.
 Hippocampal volume deficit and inferior temporal cortex thinning predict early posttraumatic epilepsy.
 Genetic studies have suggested there is a significant genetic contribution to the development of posttraumatic epilepsy.
 Abnormalities in neuronal glutamate transporter genes were found to be associated with increased risk of epileptogenesis following severe traumatic brain injury.
 Epileptiform abnormalities in EEG performed in the acute period following traumatic brain injury predict first-year posttraumatic epilepsy.
+Severe traumatic brain injury can be significantly associated with functional seizures as well.
 No effective prophylaxis for posttraumatic epilepsy currently exists.
 Levetiracetam is now considered a preferred drug over phenytoin because use of phenytoin was associated with longer length of hospital stay and more dizziness.
 Vagus nerve stimulation should be considered in patients with medically refractory posttraumatic epilepsy who are not good candidates for resection.
-Long-term mortality is higher in patients with posttraumatic epilepsy than in other patients with traumatic brain injury.
+Posttraumatic seizures add to the risk of death following traumatic brain injury.
+The risk of death is much higher in younger persons.
 In this article, the author summarizes the current data on epileptogenesis of posttraumatic epilepsy.
 The author also provides updated information on the epidemiology, clinical features, differential diagnosis, and management of posttraumatic epilepsy.

 • Posttraumatic seizures may occur almost simultaneously with head injury or be delayed for several years.